-College Access fosters relationships with organizations that share our philosophy and goals of post-secondary education, college degree attainment, and career development for students from Chicago's traditionally under-served communities.
+College Access fosters relationships with organizations that share our philosophy and goals of post-secondary education, college degree attainment and career development for students from Chicago's traditionally underserved communities.
 Partnerships with schools and nonprofits strengthen our efforts, increasing the reach and scope for our programming.
-Here are some upcoming events we are working on in 2018:
+Events we host on campus provide informative content while introducing students to DePaul.

 March 13, 2018 - Big Shoulders Fund High School Scholars Symposium

 School Scholars Symposium was held on Tuesday, March 13, 2018, from

 9 a.m. to 11:30 a.m. at DePaul University.
 This dynamic program offerred